Urban Community Engagement Fellows Program

 Program Details

-The program provides fellows with dedicated time, resources, and mentorship from faculty and community advisory committees to deepen their engagement with community-based organizations and strengthen collaborative, place based partnerships.
+The program provides fellows with dedicated time, resources, and mentorship from faculty and community advisory committees to deepen their engagement with community-based organizations and strengthen collaborative, place-based partnerships.
 The program emphasizes projects and practices that advance food security, elevate community legacy and storytelling, and foster youth entrepreneurship as pathways toward long term community vitality and economic resilience in Southwest Lansing neighborhoods.

-Rooted in principles of asset based community development, community participatory action research, shared leadership, and reciprocity, the fellowship supports work that responds directly to community identified priorities and centers local knowledge, histories, and lived experience.
+Rooted in principles of asset-based community development, community participatory action research, shared leadership, and reciprocity, the fellowship supports work that responds directly to community identified priorities and centers local knowledge, histories, and lived experience.

-Fellows are encouraged to collaborate closely with Southwest Lansing community based organizations to explore how access to healthy food systems, intergenerational storytelling, and youth led innovation can serve as interconnected strategies for strengthening neighborhoods and cultivating opportunities.
+Fellows are encouraged to collaborate closely with Southwest Lansing community-based organizations to explore how access to healthy food systems, intergenerational storytelling, and youth led innovation can serve as interconnected strategies for strengthening neighborhoods and cultivating opportunities.
 Through this program, fellows will join a cohort of practitioners and scholars committed to meaningful civic engagement and collective impact.
 Fellows will engage in learning sessions, peer exchange, and reflective practice designed to support both individual growth and tangible community benefit.

 Who Can Apply